tigerfarm/arduino/Altair101/hardware/README.md

 --------------------------------------------------------------------------------
 ## The Altair 101 Development Machines

-The processor software runs on an Arduino Nano that is on the breadboard development computer.
+The processor software runs on an Arduino Mega.
+I moved to the Mega when I started to run out memory (RAM) on Nano.

-Top breadboard, in the following photo:
+Top breadboard, in the following photo of the current development machine:
 + Cables connecting 3 shift registers(SN74HC595N) to the LED lights in the center board.
 + In the middle of the cables is the infrared receiver.
     The receiver is used to send control commands such as stop, run, examine, deposit.